esmero/archipelago-deployment/docs/osx.md

 pass:minio123
 ```

-and once logged in, press on "Buckets" (left tools column) and then on "Create Bucket"  (top right) and under "Bucket Name" type `archipelago`.
+and once logged in, accept the licence, then press on "Buckets" (left tools column) and then on "Create Bucket"  (top right) and under "Bucket Name" type `archipelago`.
 Leave all other options unchecked for now (you can experiment with those later), and make sure you write `archipelago` (no spaces, lowercase) and press "Save".
 Done!
 That is where we will persist all your Files and also your File copies of each Digital Object.
 You can always go there and explore what Archipelago (well really Strawberryfield does the hard work) has persisted so you can get comfortable with our architecture.

 ## Step 3: Deploy Drupal 10 and the awesome Archipelago Modules